Human rights in Egypt: Extrajudicial executions

 Since 2015 at least 1,700 people have been reported to have disappeared.
 Most of the victims were abducted from the streets or from their homes and were forcibly isolated from both family and legal aid.
 Police forces have carried out multiple extrajudicial executions.

 Many cases of deaths in custody, forced disappearances and extrajudicial executions have been reported in Egypt.

 An investigative report by Reuters news agency published in March 2019 cited figures provided by the Egyptian Interior Ministry's statements from 1 July 2015 to the end of 2018: "In 108 incidents involving 471 men, only six suspects survived...
 That represents a kill ratio of 98.7 percent.
 Five members of the security forces were killed....
 Thirty seven were injured."
 The Reuters' analysis of the ministry's statements found that in total "465 men killed in what the Interior Ministry said were shootouts with its forces over a period of three and a half years."
-The killings began in the aftermath of the assassination of Egypt's chief persecutor Hisham Barakat, who was an ally of President Abdel Fattah el-Sisi.
+The killings began in the aftermath of the assassination of Egypt's chief prosecutor Hisham Barakat, who was an ally of President Abdel Fattah el-Sisi.

 According to Kate Vigneswaran, senior legal adviser at the International Commission of Jurists’ Middle East and North Africa programme, the killings described by Reuters “constitute extrajudicial executions".

 The Human Rights Watch in its May 2019 report accused the Egyptian military and police forces of committing serious abuses against civilians in the Sinai Peninsula.
 HRW's investigation revealed that thousands of people have been killed since 2013 and crimes including mass arbitrary arrests, enforced disappearances, torture, extrajudicial killings, and possibly unlawful air and ground attacks against civilians have been prevailing.
 The Egyptian army has denounced the accusations, claiming that some politicised organisations are trying to tarnish the image of Egypt and its military through "fabricating" such reports.